3 Travel Agents Get Creative with Fee Structures

 Working in the luxury industry and having a clear vision of the type of client she wants to attract, Tiffany implemented her fee structure from the ground up.
-But that didn’t necessarily spare her from some of hesitations that many travel advisors face when it comes to charging fees:
+But that didn’t necessarily spare her from some of the hesitations that many travel advisors face when it comes to charging fees:

-“A lot of my growing pains when it came to fees was really fear, like I think that most people have.
+“A lot of my growing pains when it came to fees was really fear like I think that most people have.
 ‘Oh well they can go find someone else that doesn’t charge fees.’
 My thing is, yeah they can, but you have to remember your own personal value and time and your worth and not be afraid to lose a potential client.

 "At the end of the day, you want to create a sticky client."

-At the end of the day you want to create a sticky client.
+At the end of the day, you want to create a sticky client.
 Someone who comes back.
 And my fee structure does that.
 It’s kind of like a gym membership.
-You pay it.
+You pay for it.
 You may not use it, but when you do think of going to the gym, you’re going to think of the place you already paid for.”

 Tiffany’s Fee Structure:

 “My minimum—and this is for whoever, it doesn’t even matter who you are—is $2,500 a year.
-Which is really nothing. $525 is my [one time] trip planning fee.
+Which is really nothing. $525 is my [one-time] trip planning fee.
 So say someone came to me and they plan four trips a year, right there you’re already at $2,000.
 My highest [annual membership fee] right now is $6,000 a year.”

 Tools and Software Tiffany Uses